One of the coolest parts of

 Remember that many Mediterranean chickens, which are renowned white egg layers, don’t add brown (or blueish-green) pigments to their eggs – and therefore require less energy to produce one white egg.
 This extra energy that colored-egg layers need equates to more chicken feed and theoretically higher cost.

-I also think public perception plays a role regarding the cost of brown eggs!
-I hold firm that many people falsely believe that brown eggs are healthier and that this belief only drives the price of brown eggs up higher and higher – while also making white eggs less desirable.
+I also think public perception plays a role in the cost of brown eggs!
+Many people falsely believe that brown eggs are healthier, which only drives the price of brown eggs up higher and higher – while also making white eggs less desirable.

 I guess that smart egg consumers like us can win by raising backyard chickens or knowing that the eggshell’s color never makes a difference!